 - The precision and improved timing of the results will help teachers tailor their teaching more specifically to student needs.

 - An online national assessment platform has been developed by Education Services Australia with funds from the Australian Government.
-The platform has been used to trial online assessment in 2016 and to deliver NAP sample assessments.

 - Significant planning, development, research and trialling have been ongoing since 2012 to support the move to NAPLAN Online.

 - State/territory education authorities will determine the timing of their move to NAPLAN Online and lead implementation for their state/territory.